Please enable JavaScript to view this site.

 Debugging efficiency - The process of implementing software breakpoints considerably slows down the debugging experience.

-FLASH memory lifecycle - Flash memory has a limited number of program/erase cycles it can endure.
+Flash memory life cycle - Flash memory has a limited number of program/erase cycles it can endure.
 The frequent use of software breakpoints in a development context can quickly exceed these limits.

 Alignment with user needs - In practice, the availability of 12 hardware breakpoints is sufficient for the average user's debugging needs, minimizing the reliance on software breakpoints.